-The HLS output is directed to the free field loudspeakers. - Select Normal to play the input signal as a person with normal hearing would perceive it.
+The HLS output is directed to the free field loudspeakers.

+- Select Normal to play the input signal as a person with normal hearing would perceive it.
 Select Simulated to turn on the simulation of the client's hearing loss.
 Toggle between these selections as necessary. - 5.
 The Reset option restores the audiogram to the original state.
 Use this option if you have modified the audiogram while in the simulate mode but want to undo the changes.
 The changes to the Audiogram that are made on the HLS screen are temporary and will not affect the client's original audiometry record. - 6.
-A volume control adjustment bar allows for manual adjustment of the output level of the freefield speakers. - 7.
+A volume control adjustment bar allows modifying the audio for manual adjustment of the output level of the free field speakers.
+This allows the practitioner to demonstrate improvements to hearing loss with amplification or what happens when further hearing loss occurs. - 7.
 To stop the playback, select the Stop button on the player.